eniewold/homey-marstek-connector/README.md

 - Battery Temperature
 - Charge and discharge totals (kWh)

+You can also send commands to the battery to change the operating mode to 'Manual', 'AI', 'Passive' or 'Auto'.
+These commands can be transmitted using Homey flows ('Then...').

 ## Requirements

 This app requires Homey and a Marstek Venus battery system.